 - The other way to test is to turn on some electronics like the radio and the air-conditioner.
 This will put some load on the batter.
 Your battery voltage must not drop under 10v if it does your battery will need to be replaced.

 Toyota Prius 2001 to 2012 Haynes Repair Manual

-If you like to do some small maintenance jobs yourself then its wise to get a Prius workshop repair manual.
-These are relative inexpensive and you can save yourself a small fortune at your local garage.
+If you like to do some small maintenance jobs yourself then it’s wise to get a Prius workshop repair manual.
+These are relatively inexpensive and you can save yourself a small fortune at your local garage.
 Haynes writes every book based on a complete tear-down of the vehicle.
-In this case they strip down the Toyota Prius.
+In this case, they strip down the Toyota Prius.

 These workshop repair books have clear instructions and hundreds of photographs.
-Things like engine oil changes will be super easy for you, especially if you use the fast mityvac oil extractor we talked about the other month.
+Services like engine oil changes will be super easy for you, especially if you use the fast Mityvac oil extractor we talked about.

-The Toyota Prius is here to stay and hybrid cars are becoming more popular with other manufactures getting in on the hybrid band wagon.
-Such as Saturn Vue, Toyota Prius, Toyota Camry Hybrid, Ford Escape Hybrid, Toyota Highlander Hybrid, Honda Insight, Honda Civic Hybrid, Lexus RX 400h and 450h and others.
+The Toyota Prius is here to stay and hybrid cars are becoming more popular with other manufacturers getting in on the hybrid bandwagon.
+Such as Saturn Vue, Toyota Prius, Toyota Camry Hybrid, Ford Escape Hybrid, Toyota Highlander Hybrid, Honda Insight, Honda Civic Hybrid, Lexus RX 400h, and 450h and others.